 Terminal positions may be provided to connect a remotely operated "Start/Stop" control device.
-It may be used to start and stop the unit independent of the systems controls when the mode selector switch is in the "Auto" position.
+It may be used to start and stop the unit independent of the systems controls when the mode selector switch is in the "On" position.
 When the circuit is closed the unit will start operating; when opened the unit will stop operating (after the purge cycle).
-The contact must be correctly sized to match the voltage and current requirements of the circuit.
-Refer to the Electrical drawing to determine the correct rating for the contact and for wiring details.
+Refer to the electrical drawing for wiring details.

-NOTE: The unit will not start if the space humidity is below setpoint.
+NOTE: The unit will not start if the space humidity is below the setting on the humidistat.